 Drs.
 Bunting and Wang came to the Aflac Cancer Center from the Division of Hematology and Oncology in the Department of Medicine at Case Western Reserve University School of Medicine.

-“There’s several benefits to being here,” Bunting said.
-“But one of the best is that the Aflac Cancer Center offers a full-spectrum program—from basic science to the clinical applications.
+“There are several benefits to being here,” Dr. Bunting said of the move to the Aflac Cancer Center of Children’s.
+“But one of the best is that they offer a full-spectrum program, from basic science to the clinical applications.
 It’s a great opportunity.”

 Drs.
 Bunting and Wang both were recognized as 2008 Program Leaders of the Year for the Stem Cell and Hematologic/Malignancies Program at Case Western Reserve University School of Medicine.